 The Gracies have been teaching jiu jitsu in Brazil since 1925.
 By the early 90's when the UFC press hit, there were generations of black belts in Brazil, many of them seeing an opportunity to go the U.S. and cash in on the surge of popularity started by Rorion and Royce.
 Most of these instructors had come up in Brazil under Carlos Gracie Jr., Carlson Gracie, and their brothers and cousins.
 These instructors were the sons of Carlos Gracie- Hēlio Gracie's oldest brother.

 For unknown reasons, the lineage of Gracie's who trained under Carlos Gracie, tended to be the group that molded jiu jitsu into a competitive sport.
-At some point in the evolution of BJJ under Carlos Jr., and Carlson, students just started competing in grappling contests with rules, time limits, weight classes, age groups, etc. Beginners are not required to learn self-defense at all at most of these gyms, and belt promotions are based largely on performance in sport competitions.
+At some point in the evolution of BJJ under Carlos Jr., and Carlson, students just started competing in grappling contests with rules, time limits, weight classes, age groups, etc. Beginners are not required to learn self-defense at all in most of these gyms, and belt promotions are based largely on performance in sport competitions.

 Another possible explanation for the absence of self-defense in BJJ is the American appetite for competitiveness.
 Drilling self-defense techniques is not as exciting as two alpha-males just getting on the mat and going 100% against each other.
 The absence of a demand for self-defense likely empowered sport BJJ to thrive with the masses as a sport.
 I have also noticed that some sport BJJ instructors try to sell sport techniques as being applicable to self-defense.
 While this may be arguable at higher belts, beginners are not likely to be able to use sportive moves effectively in a real-life violent encounter.